2024 Solar Incentives Guide for Castle Pines, CO - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Castle Pines solar panel installation expert can provide you with more information about the ITC and how it may apply to your situation.
+Your local Castle Pines solar panel installer can provide you with more information about the ITC and how it applies to your situation.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the current program ends.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The Clean Energy Credit runs until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; the amount will then decrease slightly on a yearly basis until the current program ends.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives